 In 1987, the PFMC implemented separate sablefish allocations and trip limits for trawl and non-trawl gears at 52 and 48 % and 8,000 and 5,000 lbs, respectively.
 In 1991, trip limits were implemented for rockfish at 25,000 lb, where no more than 5,000 of the total could be from bocaccio.
 Furthermore, 1991 marked the year in which the allowable biological catch of bocaccio decreased for the first time (from 6,100 to 1,100 mt) and continued to decrease until 2002 (Field, 2013).
 The sablefish endorsement was created in 1997, limiting the LE fixed gear sablefish fishery to those fishers with a history of sablefish landings using fixed gear.
 The LE fixed gear sablefish fishery was constrained to waters north of 36° N latitude.
 Fishers who did not qualify for the endorsement were only allowed to fish in the open access daily trip limit fishery, where limits were specific to areas north and south of 36° N latitude.
 From 1997 to 2004, landings for live sablefish increased linearly almost every year.

-In 2005 the proportion of landings caught using pot gear was higher than all previous years since 1994.
+In 2005, the proportion of landings caught using pot gear was higher than all previous years since 1994.
 The groundfish fishery underwent major changes starting in 2004 when three processing plants bought 60 % of the groundfish quota and 98 % of the Pacific whiting quota.
 Additionally, more changes occurred in 2011, when an ITQ system was implemented for the US West Coast groundfish LE trawl fishery, which includes vessels targeting sablefish.

 In general, since 1900 the fishery has seen an increase in evenness among gear types (Figure 4).
 The Simpson Diversity Index, calculated for landings by gear type, identified four periods where a single gear type dominated the landings since 1982 (Figure 4): (a) 1982-1984, (b) 1989-1993, (c) 1997-1999, and (d) 2008.
 Analyses focused on differences since 1982, because 1982 marks the first year of federal management regulations for the fishery.
 Each year range identified indicates years where differences among landings for each gear type were the highest (i.e., one gear dominating the fishery).